vvolkl/doc-cvmfs/cpt-quickstart.rst

    .. tab-item:: Mac OS X - Legacy macFUSE

-      This is the legacy way of using CVMFS - try Fuse-t for an easier installation!

       Note that as of macOS 11 Big Sur, `kernel extensions need to be enabled <https://support.apple.com/guide/mac-help/change-startup-disk-security-settings-a-mac-mchl768f7291/mac>`_ to install macFUSE.